FORMAL AND CONTENT REQUIREMENTS TO ARTICLES

 The minimal manuscript length is 10 to 50 pages (including references).

-The signed application form (download here) from each author should be sent to firstname.lastname@example.org for formal requirements compliance check.
+The signed license agreement (download here) from each author and the text of the article in Microsoft Word format should be sent to email@example.com for formal requirements compliance check.

 6. Page properties: